This Recipe Is: • Make Ahead • Vegetarian • Gluten Free •

 - Add peanut butter, honey and vanilla, stirring to combine.

-- Using wax paper, press the mixture into a 9x13 jellyroll pan, ensuring the oat mixture is even and very smooth.
+- Using waxed paper, press the mixture into a 9x13 jellyroll pan, ensuring the oat mixture is even and very smooth.

 - Melt the chocolate chips and coconut oil (if using) in the microwave for about 3 minutes at 50% power, stirring after each minute (see note).

 - Pour the chocolate over oat mixture.
 Using a spreader or tilting the pan, spread chocolate evenly.

 - Refrigerate or freeze until chocolate is set.

 - Cut into squares.

 - Store in the refrigerator to keep the chocolate firm until serving.

 Coconut oil helps the chocolate to spread more easily.
 If omitting oil, you will need to use a spreader or spatula to spread the chocolate over oat mixture, as it will not flow easily enough on its own.